Beefeater Gin: Production

 This gin is produced from "100% grain spirit".
 The manufacturer has been in business since 1863 and is currently located in Kennington, London.

-According to the Beefeater website, Beefeater Gin contains nine different botanicals: juniper, angelica root, angelica seeds, coriander seeds, liquorice, almonds, orris root, seville oranges, and lemon peel.
+According to the Beefeater, Beefeater Gin contains nine different botanicals: juniper, angelica root, angelica seeds, coriander seeds, liquorice, almonds, orris root, seville oranges, and lemon peel.

-A super premium version of Beefeater was launched in 2009.
-Beefeater 24 with its additional botanicals of Chinese Green tea, rare Japanese sencha and Grapefruit peel is bottled at 45%abv.
+Beefeater 24, a "super-premium" version of Beefeater, was launched in 2009 and introduces three additional botanicals: Chinese green tea, Japanese sencha, and grapefruit peel.
+"24" refers to how these new botanicals are steeped for 24 hours.
+It is bottled at 45% ABV.

-They sell two flavored gins with blood orange and strawberry, both bottled at 37.5%abv.
+Beefeater sells a number of flavored gins, each bottled at 37.5% ABV.

 History

 Beefeater's history can be traced back to 1862, when James Burrough, born 1835, bought the Cale Street-based Chelsea distillery from Rectifier & Compounder, John Taylor, for the sum of £400 and started to produce his own distinctive style of gin by 1863.
 At first, the distillery continued with the production of liqueurs started by its previous owners, further establishing its reputation and extending its customer base.

 The 1876 company stock lists showed an increasing portfolio of gins with brand names such as Ye Old Chelsea and James Burrough London Dry, as well as Old Tom styles.
 By spending time experimenting, inventing and using new processes he discovered that blending a particular recipe of botanicals produced a bold, full-flavoured gin, which he named Beefeater Gin.

 After the almost instant success of the gin, it was soon made the James Burrough Company's flagship product.
 The original Beefeater recipe book dated 1895, specifies that nine botanicals are essential (juniper, angelica root, angelica seeds, coriander seeds, liquorice, almonds, orris root, seville oranges and lemon peel) to create the full-bodied and robust flavour so distinct in this gin.

 The gin was owned by the James Burrough Company until 1987, when under the direction of Norman Burrough, the company was bought by Whitbread.

+Long sold in the United States at 47% ABV, this was reduced to 44% in late 2020.
+In 2023, it was further reduced to 40% ABV.